ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 University course that included their own personal therapy as

-this can make a vital difference to your therapy journey.
+this can make a vital difference to your journey toward your desired goals.
 After all, you wouldn't go to a Dentist who had never had a filling...

-There are many different models of therapy.
+There are many different models of Professional Help.
+Coaches tend to work with different specialisms - for example, life coaching, business, health, diet, personal training.
 Some counsellors train in

 one core model and believe that this will work for everyone.